AdityaManojShinde/GitMono/README.md

 Git Mono is a SaaS platform that simplifies working with monorepos and multi-repo projects, helping development teams collaborate more effectively.

+**IMP**
+Don't forget to add your neon db connection link in both env files as that 'will' cause error when you run the project

 ## Features

 - **Unified Dashboard** - View all repositories, branches, and pull requests in one place